 Video transcript provided below.

-Dr. CATRISE AUSTIN: So, Gil, I don’t know if you’re aware that porcelain veneers are being done in Columbia, and people are flying all the way to South America to get their tooth done.
+Dr. CATRISE AUSTIN: So, Gil, I don’t know if you’re aware that porcelain veneers are being done in Colombia, and people are flying all the way to South America to get their teeth done.

 Why do you think it’s so popular?